Selimiye Mosque, Edirne: Later history

+The mosque underwent its first repairs by Sinan in 1584, after minor damage caused by lightning.
+An earthquake in 1752 also caused minor damage.
+In 1808 some of the calligraphic decoration in the mosque was restored and a roof was added over the courtyard fountain, though it has since disappeared.
+During the reign of Abdülmecid I (1839–1861), the mosque's interior was re-plastered and its decoration redone, in a style partially imitating the former ornamentation.

-In 1865 Baha'u'llah, the founder of the Baha'i Faith, arrived with his family to Edirne as a prisoner of the Ottoman Empire and resided in a house near Selimiye Mosque, which he visited often until 1868.
-It was at Selimiye mosque where he was supposed to have had an open debate with Mírzá Yaḥyá Núrí (also known by the title of Ṣubḥ-i-Azal), an important event in the split of the Bábi Faith, which ultimately resulted in the formation of the Baha'i Faith guided by Baha'u'llah and the Azali Bábi Faith guided by Mírzá Yaḥyá.
+In 1865, Baha'u'llah, the founder of the Baha'i Faith, arrived with his family to Edirne as a prisoner of the Ottoman Empire and resided in a house near Selimiye Mosque, which he visited often until 1868.
+It was at Selimiye mosque where he was supposed to have had an open debate with Mírzá Yaḥyá Núrí (also known by the title of Ṣubḥ-i-Azal), an important event in the split of Bábism, which ultimately resulted in the formation of the Baha'i Faith guided by Baha'u'llah and of Azalism guided by Mírzá Yaḥyá.

-At the Bulgarian siege of Edirne in 1913, the dome of the mosque was hit by Bulgarian artillery.
-Owing to the dome's extremely sturdy construction, the mosque survived the assault with only minor damage.
-On Mustafa Kemal Pasha's order, it has not been restored since then, to serve as a warning for future generations.
-Some damage can be seen on the image of the dome above, at and near the dark red calligraphy to the immediate left of the central blue area.
+During the Russo-Turkish War of 1877–1878, some of the decorative tiles on the walls of the sultan's loge were looted and transferred to Moscow.
+During the siege of the city in 1913, the dome of the mosque was damaged by artillery fire.
+On the orders of Atatürk, traces of the damage were left unrestored, as a reminder and warning to future generations.
+Soon after, at the end of the Second Balkan War, some of the mosque's oldest carpets were stolen by retreating Bulgarian troops.

+The mosque underwent restorations between 1954 and 1971, and some parts were also restored between 1982 and 1984.
 The mosque was depicted on the reverse of the Turkish 10,000 lira banknotes of 1982-1995.
+In late 2021 another comprehensive restoration project on the mosque began, scheduled to be completed by 2025.